oudalab/co-incidents/README.md

 we implemented by using spark by using the following logic. (at the same time we are aware of the sub-cluster and super-cluster logic)
   * for subcluster we mean that when we try to merge two "events" together, we will merge the query event to the target    "incidence" not the the target event itself
   * for supercluster we mean by choosing clever partion, the similar incidence will be moved to the same node, in this way, they have better chance to be linked.
+  * We model the blocking idea as follows: so we are going to block by the event attribute: say time, actor, target, geolocation, eventcode. we constrcut an dataframe in spark, and each row represent an event (E) , for each block iteration, we can generally model the input for each layer as a list of incidence (a set of events that has been merged together denoted as I), and then after merge on the current blocking layer, we output it as a list of incidence.
+  Following is the graph to illustrate this.

 ## event evloving (event diffusion)
 which kind of event is evolving along time, since we our event data is temporal.